rkzn/open-api-docs/docs/protocol-buffers.md

 Once you've defined your messages, you run the protocol buffer compiler for your application's language on your .proto file to generate data access classes.

-These provide simple accessors for each field (like name() and set_name()) as well as methods to serialize/parse the whole structure to/from raw bytes - so, for instance, if your chosen language is C++, running the compiler on the above example will generate a class called Person.
+These classes provide simple accessors for each field (like name() and set_name()) as well as methods to serialize/parse the whole structure to/from raw bytes - so, for instance, if your chosen language is C++, running the compiler on the above example will generate a class called Person.

 You can then use this class in your application to populate, serialize, and retrieve Person protocol buffer messages.